 Tourism is the primary industry of the island although fishing is substantial as well.
 The island virtually has no supply of water and large cisterns are used for collecting rainfall.
 The drinking water in the island comes all the way from Rhodes although shortages can happen during hot months of summer because of the increased population.
 A desalination plant was constructed on Chalki as of 2014 so the water boat doesn’t come every few days anymore.
 But, bottled water is still brought to the island.

 There are also easier ways to get there.
 There are direct flights from Athens to Rhodes airport that takes about 50 minutes.
 Since the small island of Chalki doesn’t have an airport, getting to Rhodes by plane is the most convenient alternative for you.
-From there, you can travel by ferry to Chalki and reach the destination in two hours.
+From there, you can go to Kamiros Skala port to take one of the ferries to Chalki.
+During the summer months there are frequent boat trips so you won’t need to wait for a long time.
+It’s going to take you about half an hour to get from the airport to Kamiros Skala, and about 40 minutes to travel from kamiros Skala port to Halki.

 The month of May through November is the best time to visit Halki Island when you can enjoy a warm or pleasant temperature with little to no rainfall.